astampoulis/makam-paper-funpearl/anonsupp/literate/02-stlc.md

 STUDENT.
 So we add constructors to a type at any point; we do not list them out when we define it like in Haskell.
 But how about lambdas?
-I have heard that λProlog supports higher-order abstract syntax, which should make those really easy to add, too, right?
+I have heard that λProlog supports higher-order abstract syntax \citep{hoas-standard-reference}, which should make those really easy to add, too, right?

 ADVISOR.
-Yes, functions at the meta-level are parametric, so they correspond exactly to single variable binding -- they cannot perform any computation, and thus we do not have to worry about exotic terms.
+Yes, functions at the meta level are parametric, so they correspond exactly to single-variable binding -- they cannot perform any computation such as pattern matching on their argument and thus we do not have to worry about exotic terms.
 So this works fine for Church-style lambdas:

 ```makam
 lam : typ -> (term -> term) -> term.